Olga Ianchuk: Career

 Ianchuk has career-high WTA rankings of 213 in singles, achieved in August 2017, and 254 in doubles, reached in October 2015.
-In her career, she won eleven singles and four doubles titles on tournaments of the ITF Circuit.
+In her career, she won eleven singles titles and four doubles titles on tournaments of the ITF Circuit.

 Ianchuk made her WTA Tour main-draw debut at the 2015 Baku Cup in the doubles event, partnering Oleksandra Korashvili.